Skip to Content

 1 teaspoon of ancho chili powder = 1 teaspoon of crushed red pepper flakes

+Crushed red pepper flakes are a flavorful spice made from dried and crushed red chili peppers with a moderate to high level of heat.
 The flakes also have a slightly fruity and smoky taste that can complement many dishes, from pasta sauces to stir-fry dishes.
-Though they do have a higher heat level than ancho chili powder, so it’s important to adjust the amount used in your recipe to avoid making your dish too spicy.
+They do have a higher heat level than ancho chili powder, so it’s important to adjust the amount used in your recipe to avoid making your dish too spicy.

 Pasilla Chile Powder